NLnetLabs/krill-manual/source/trust-anchor.rst

 case it will connect to the Krill server in the same way that ``krillc`` does.

-The communication between the TA Proxy and Signer is done using messages encoded in simple JSON files.
-We are planning to wrap these messages in signed CMS - much like the CMS used in :rfc:`6492` - but this has not yet been done at this time.
-But, note that when we do this, this will not alter the process described below - it will improve security by ensuring that the Proxy and Signer will only accept properly signed requests and responses, and in the process we will have a verifiable audit trail of the interactions.
+The communication between the TA Proxy and Signer is done using signed CMS messages - much like the CMS used in :rfc:`6492` allowing both the TA Proxy and Signer to validate requests and responses.
+Furthermore, each request includes a nonce value that is expected to be repeated in the corresponding response.
+Nonce values may not be repeated.
+This helps to protect against replay attacks, although in practice it's more likely to catch mistakes where the wrong request or response is used by accident.

 Run Krill with TA Support
 -------------------------